 Jenny Barber, a nutritionist for Slimming World, told The Cheat Sheet some people make the mistake of over-doing it with the liquids.

-Kate Fuss, a blogger at The Healthy Habiteer, said she used to eat cereal as a snack.
+Kate Fuss, PA-C said she used to eat cereal as a snack.
 She realized later on that cereal can be just as bad as some junk foods.

 Despite ‘low-sugar,’ ‘fat-free,’ and ‘whole-wheat’ marketing tactics, cereal can be a culprit in weight gain.
 The serving sizes are smaller than you realize.
 The sugar content is typically doubled or tripled based on the servings you consume.
 Also, the quantity of milk used can add a significant amount of sugar.
 When consumed out of proportion to the recommended serving size, this snack becomes a sugar bomb.